Public Health Research and Cancer

-Cancer and the many issues associated with it have a significant impact on public health in the United States.
-The years of life lost due to premature deaths, the economic burden due to lost productivity and the costs associated with illness and therapy, and the long-term effects of cancer and its treatment on the quality of life of survivors take a toll at a population level.
-Moreover, cancer’s impact on public health will continue to grow as the U.S. population ages and some cancer incidence rates rise.
+Cancer has a significant impact on public health in the United States.
+The years of life lost due to premature deaths, the economic burden to society, the burden to people due to lost wages and the costs associated with treatment, and the long-term effects of cancer and its treatment on the quality of life of survivors take a toll at a population level.
+Moreover, cancer’s impact on public health will continue to grow as the US population ages and some cancer incidence rates rise.

 Researchers are addressing this reality by studying cancer and its burden on a population-wide scale.
 This research includes:

-- maintaining large registries of information about people diagnosed with cancer that can be used to identify important trends or issues that affect cancer patients and survivors
+- maintaining large registries of information about people diagnosed with cancer that can be used to identify important trends in cancer incidence, survival, and mortality; treatment characteristics; and patient outcomes

-- analyzing patterns of cancer care in different health care settings
+- analyzing patterns of cancer care and outcomes in different health care settings

-- analyzing the economics of cancer and how the health care system affects screening practices, access to care, and post-treatment behaviors
+- analyzing the economics of cancer and how the health care system affects access to care

 - studying ways to improve cancer control programs